 We conducted this experiment at two sites in Norfolk County in 2014 and eight sites across southern Ontario in 2015.
 We conducted a follow-up study at three of these sites in 2016.

-Assistance for this project was provided by the Government of Ontario, TD Friends of the Environment Foundation, The City of Waterloo, a CICan Clean Tech Internship, and individual donors.
-Optics equipment for data collection was generously loaned by Vortex Canada.
+Assistance for this project was provided by the Government of Ontario, TD Friends of the Environment Foundation, The City of Waterloo, a CICan Clean Tech Internship, the Government of Canada’s Canada Summer Jobs program, and individual donors.

 We used wooden Barn Swallow decoys and a broadcast of Barn Swallow songs and calls as social cues for this experiment.
 The home-made audio unit was equipped with a timer and set to play a 30-minute audio track 8 times per day for the duration of the nesting season.
 The new nesting structures were also equipped with perches, predator guards to protect nests from mammalian predators, and wooden nest cups and supports to facilitate nest building.